mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Mutual appropriation highlighted the importance that researchers adapt to contextual factors including the practicalities of the setting.

-Cakir  and colleagues [-@cakir_contradictions_2022] draw on DBR but also include the wider constellations of activity systems working together on shared project.

 Rajala and Cole echo limits [@rajala_utopian_2023] and argues for the use of FoK in design experiments in the form of funds of identity (FoI).
 The identity objects here be likened to the creation of artefacts in the game making process, and the evocative objects of Turkle and work of Papert.